MicrosoftDocs/winrt-api/windows.networking.proximity/peerinformation_discoverydata.md

 User or device data to include during device discovery.
 Must be less than 32 bytes.

 ## -remarks
-> Windows Phone Store app: This property is not supported and returns no data.
+> Windows Phone 8.x app: This property is not supported and returns no data.

 ## -examples